SMPTE/ris-osvp-metadata-camdkit/index.md

 SMPTE timecode of the sample.
 Timecode is a standard for labeling individual frames of data in media systems and is useful for inter-frame synchronization.
-- format.frameRate: The frame rate as a rational number.
-Drop frame rates such as 29.97 should be represented as e.g. 30000/1001.
+Frame rate is a rational number, allowing drop frame rates such as that colloquially called 29.97 to be represented exactly, as 30000/1001.
 The timecode frame rate may differ from the sample frequency.
+The zero-based sub-frame field allows for finer division of the frame, e.g. interlaced frames have two sub-frames, one per field.

 #### Units